Anon-Planet/thgtoa/guide.md

 -   You should always have a backup of your Veracrypt rescue disk at hand somewhere to be able to resolve some issues that might still appear after a restore.
 Remember this rescue disk does not contain your passphrase or any sensitive information.
 You can store it as is.

 -   If you changed the HDD/SSD after a failure, Windows 10/11 may refuse to boot if your hard drive ID is changed.
 You should also save this ID before backing up as you might need to change the ID of the new drive as Windows 10/11 might require a matching ID before booting.
-See [Appendix F: Diskpart]
+See [Appendix F: Diskpart:]

 -   **In case you are using Plausible Deniability on Windows.
 DO NOT back up the hidden OS partition as this image could be used by Forensics to prove the existence of the hidden volume as explained earlier.
 It is okay to back up the Decoy OS partition without issues, but you should never back up the partition containing the Hidden OS.**

-Follow the steps in [Appendix E: Clonezilla]
+Follow the steps in [Appendix E: Clonezilla:]

 #### macOS: